Professor of English

 Sometimes pen name: Laura Longsong

-- Eyes Burning at the Edge of the Woods: Fiction and Poetry from West Virginia.
+- Eyes Glowing at the Edge of the Woods: Fiction and Poetry from West Virginia.
 Co-edited with Doug Van Gundy.
 Vandalia/West Virginia University Press.
 Under contract; forthcoming Feb 2017.

 - Out of Peel Tree.
 Novel.
 West Virginia University Press/Vandalia, 2014.